BTST

 Pattern 2 — direct import (SSG, build-time, or custom adapter)

-Import getters directly and pass any Adapter:
+Import getters and mutations directly and pass any Adapter:

 // e.g. in Next.js generateStaticParams